 I'm a lead artist registering at the grantseeker portal.
 Where do I specify that I'm a lead artist?

 Visit the grantseeker portal of the Walter and Elise Haas Fund at https://haassr.fluxx.io and click the “Create an Account” button on the lower right side of the page.
 Here’s the direct link.
-And here’s a short tutorial on how to do it.

 I'm a lead artist registering at the grantseeker portal.
 I don't have a collaborating organization yet.
 What do I do?